bruce-uao/0to50/quick-start.md

 - An amount of zcoin
 - Senki and ZGirls strong enough to defeat enemy senki

-Whenever you can, take as much land/water space you can.
+Whenever possible, take as much land/water space you can.

 #### Gathering Resources (oil and steel)